magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/ui/aliases.md

 ## Prerequisites

-Before proceeding with this guide, it's recommended that you follow [Getting Started](/docs/{{docsPrefix}}getting-started-guides/helloworld/) guide to become familiar with ThingsBoard devices, dashboards and widgets.
+Before proceeding with this guide, it's recommended that you follow [Getting Started](/docs/{{docsPrefix}}getting-started-guides/helloworld/) guide to become familiar with IoT Hub devices, dashboards and widgets.
 This will enhance your learning experience and understanding of the concepts presented here.

 ## Creating alias